Scaarus/nativedb/hud/SetGpsFlags.md

 | 128 | Ignore Destination Z |

-ags = bit flags from the GPS_FLAGS enumeration fBlippedRouteDisplayDistance = the distance which a blipped entity must be away from the player before a GPS route to them is displayed; use this to avoid displaying a GPS for entities which are close enough to the player (defaults to zero)
+iFlags = bit flags from the GPS_FLAGS enumeration fBlippedRouteDisplayDistance = the distance which a blipped entity must be away from the player before a GPS route to them is displayed; use this to avoid displaying a GPS for entities which are close enough to the player (defaults to zero)